dwtechnologies/goscheduler/README.md

 # goscheduler

-gocron is a simple scheduler with POSIX cron syntax.
+goscheduler is a simple but powerfull scheduler that will create job and execute them according to a specified cron schedule.
-It can run go-functions or external applications in an seperate go-routine.
+It will run everything in separate go routines and has good error handling.

+See below for examples.